-- 1. Applications will be accepted at all schools beginning December 1. - 2.
+- Applications will be accepted at all schools beginning December 1. - 2.
 Deadline for applications will be December 15. - 3.
 The planning office will determine and notify schools of open or closed status by December 15. - 4.
-Principals will notify the planning office regarding how many applications have been received and discuss space availability as soon as possible, or no later than January 10.

-- 5. All applicants will be notified in writing, from the school for which they have applied, of their application status by January 18. - 6.
-Applicants must notify the school to confirm acceptance by February 1. - 7.
+Principals will notify the planning office regarding how many applications have been received and discuss space availability as soon as possible, or no later than January 8. - 5.
+All applicants will be notified in writing, from the district, of their space-based admission decision by January 8. - 6.
+Applicants must confirm acceptance through the district's open enrollment platform as soon as possible, but no later than January 21. - 7.
 Applications may continue to be received after the December 15 deadline (applicants may be placed on a waiting list if staffing levels have already been established and space availability could be exceeded). - 8.
 At the secondary level, schools remaining "open" during the school year will only be allowed to accept new students at a semester break for high schools, and at a quarter/semester break for middle schools (three days prior and three days after the official quarter break).
 In addition, resident students wishing to return to their home schools will do so at the designated grading periods.
 Changes in schools at the elementary level will be made through approval of the building principals involved.
 The goal is to reduce the number of school changes within an academic year. - 9.
 If any of the above dates land on a weekend or a holiday, the planning office will identify the appropriate alternative dates.